fc277073030/gitlabsource/README.md

 ### Create Event Source for GitLab Events

 1. In order to receive GitLab events, you have to create a concrete Event Source for a specific namespace.
-Replace the `ownerAndRepository` value in the file `gitlabeventbinding.yaml` with your GitLab username and project name.
-For example, if your repo URL is `https://gitlab.com/knative-examples/functions` then the value for `ownerAndRepository` should be `knative-examples/functions`
+Replace the `projectUrl` value in the file `gitlabeventbinding.yaml` with your GitLab username and project name.
+For example, if your repo URL is `https://gitlab.com/knative-examples/functions` then use it as the value for `projectUrl`.

     ```yaml
     apiVersion: sources.eventing.triggermesh.dev/v1alpha1